fryumbla/Conectors-Database/_pages/tolerance.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/avqnbM4VFvM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Repeatability of the mating process
 <P ALIGN="justify">This section explains the test to validate the accuracy and the repeatability of the ABB robot arm of the cable in the current analysis.
 We use a different program path, but the final frame is the position of the female connector to the male connector at the millimeter bed.
 After measuring the tolerance, this test can be begun.
 This experiment involves moving the Robotiq Adaptive Gripper multiple times in different positions.
 In this experiment, the female connector always returns to the mating process (with the male connector being at the millimeter bed).
-The program uses 5 different robot positions with different paths. </P>
+The program uses 5 different robot positions with different paths.
+Thus, we checked the mating process 100 times, as shown in the video clip. </P>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VYBXj_857Lg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>